A binary operation on the class of coherently diagonal complexes: Diagonal complexes

 \section{Diagonal complexes}

-Once we have applied lemma \ref{lem:Delooping} to an element of $\Kobo$, we obtain a complex $(\Omega,d)$, which preserves some properties of the former one, but with a change in the rotation number of the element $\sigma\{q_{\sigma}\}$, in which we have applied the delooping.
+Once we have deleted a loop in an element of $\Kobo$, we obtain a complex $(\Omega,d)$, which preserves some properties of the former one, but with a change in the rotation number of the element $\sigma\{q_{\sigma}\}$, in which we have applied the delooping.
 In fact, the smoothing has been replaced in the complex by a couple whose rotation number has changed either by -1 or by +1.
 This shift in the rotation number could be even greater if we continue removing loops in the same smoothing.
-From lemma \ref{lem:Delooping}, we know that there is also a change in the grading shift of the smoothings.
-So it would be a good idea to define a concept that states a relation between the rotation number of $\sigma$ and its grading shift $q_{\sigma}$. \begin{definition} Let $(\Omega,d)$ be a class-representative of $ \Koboh $, and let $\sigma_i\{q_{i}\}$ be a shifted degree object in $\Omega^r$, then its degree-shifted rotation number is $\overline{R}(\sigma_i\{q_{i}\})=R(\sigma_i)+q_{i}$ \end{definition}
+So it would be a good idea to define a concept that states a relation between the rotation number of $\sigma$ and its grading shift $q_{\sigma}$. \begin{definition} Let $(\Omega,d)$ be a class-representative of $ \Koboh $, and let $\sigma_i\{q_{i}\}$ be a shifted degree object in $\Omega^r$, then its degree-shifted rotation number is $R(\sigma_i\{q_{i}\})=R(\sigma_i)+q_{i}$ \end{definition}

 \begin{definition} A diagonal complex is a degree-preserving differential chain complex $(\Omega,d)$